danielhu19/datastructures-algorithms/README.md

 # Docker Support

-> I'm not so familiar with docker actually, just on the way learning.
+> I'm not so familiar with docker actually, just on the way of learning.

 You can use Docker if you don't want to deal with setting up the environment.
 Here is an example: